 4/9/2023 This article contains information about my free online metronome.

-This is a new web-based metronome I created that lets you save tempos with a song title and a selection of a metronome sound.
+The [web-based] ST Metronome I developed lets you save tempos with a song title and a selection of a metronome sound.
 The "title" can include things like "Exercise 1" or"Fast reps" or anything else you might use to identify the settings later.
 The tool includes nearly 40 sounds ranging from cowbells to snare drums to yogurt cups with reverb that can be adjusted in realtime.

-The user interface includes a + (plus) button that adds a new song, a floppy disk icon saves the songs (make sure you get the spelling right if you look that one up:), a menu button that provides more options, a "comment" link where you can tell me how much you love the metronome or how much it sucks.
+The user interface includes an "Add song" button to add new songs, a floppy disk icon saves the songs (make sure you get the spelling right if you look that one up:), a menu button that provides more options, a "comment" link where you can tell me how much you love the metronome or how much it sucks.
 A Start button to start and stop the metronome, a giant red LED/tap button, a tempo input box that shows the tempo but you can also type numbers into it.
 Finally - and + buttons for the tempo (oops; that's two + buttons but you get it) and an editable field showing the title of your metronome-song.
 You can pick songs and do other activities from the menu.

 There are more features to come but I feel like I've already held back on releasing this long enough but hopefully some will make use of this bare-bones (albeit free) metronome.
 Enjoy!